zer0ed/PHP-Nuke-modules/QScroll Blocks/README.txt

 6. Changelog
 ------------
+(QScroll Blocks v1.2)
+* 3 New scroll modes can be set by the admin using the iscrollmode variable.
+   0 = Manual scroll bars only.. no auto scrolling at all 1 = Auto scrolling stops permenently when user moves the mouse over the block (recommended
+        because users can stop auto scrolling from distracting them).
+   2 = Auto scrolling stops temporarily when users moves the mouse over the block then continues
+        once the user moves the mouse elsewhere.
+   3 = Auto scrolling always on (not recommended as it can be difficult to click on a link when
+        it's always moving).

 (QScroll Blocks v1.1)
 * Fixed bug where followed links would load inside the iframe/scrollblock.
 Now they load as the top page.. like they should ;)